gravitational/teleport-plugins/fluentd-forward/README.md

 It will generate certificate authority certificate (`ca.crt`, `ca.key`), fluentd server certificate (`server.crt`, `server.key`) and fluentd-forward client certificate (`client.crt`, `client.key`) and save them to current folder. `1234` is the passphrase used for server private key.
 Please, use something more secure here.

 Alternatively, you can generate certificates manually.
-Check "Generate mTLS certificates using OpenSSL/LibreSSL" section below [#mtls_advanced].
+Check ["Generate mTLS certificates using OpenSSL/LibreSSL"](#mtls_advanced) section below.

 ### <a name="fd"></a>Configure fluentd